 Innocent heart murmurs

-An innocent murmur can occur when blood flows more rapidly through the heart.
-Conditions that may cause rapid blood flow through your heart, resulting in an innocent heart murmur, are:
+An innocent murmur can occur when blood flows more rapidly than normal through the heart.
+Conditions that may cause rapid blood flow through your heart, resulting in an innocent heart murmur, include:

 - Physical activity or exercise